maxXufeiWang/CDBackEnd/README.txt

 	1. Make sure you installed all needed dependent libraries.

-	2. Open a console and in the root directory("FYP"), type this: python .\backend\framework.py
+	2. Open a console and in the root directory("FYP"), type this: python server.py

-	then, the output would have something like the following:
-		* Running on http://192.168.1.231:8001/ (Press CTRL+C to quit)
-	Remember the IP and port.
+	then, the program should be running on http://localhost:8001/ Remember the IP and port.

-	Now, it is up and running.